Introduction to quantum groups: 2b. Axioms, theory

 Summarizing, we have shown that we have a Woronowicz algebra, with $\Delta,\varepsilon,S$ being as in the statement.
 Regarding now the last assertion, observe that we have:

 Thus $\Sigma\Delta=\Delta$ holds on the group elements $g\in\Gamma$, and by linearity and continuity, this formula must hold on the whole algebra $C^*(\Gamma)$, as desired. \end{proof}

-We will see later on that any cocommutative Woronowicz algebra appears in fact as above, up to a standard equivalence relation for such algebras.
+We will see later that any cocommutative Woronowicz algebra appears as above, up to a standard equivalence relation for such algebras, and with this being something non-trivial.
 In the abelian group case now, we have a more precise result, as follows:

 \begin{proposition} Assume that $\Gamma$ as above is abelian, and let $G=\widehat{\Gamma}$ be its Pontrjagin dual, formed by the characters $\chi:\Gamma\to\mathbb T$.
 The canonical isomorphism